ocelot269/QuicksortAlgorithm/README.md

 # QuicksortAlgorithm
 The Quicksort Algorithm made in class.
-- The purpose of the exercise is to create the Quicksort algorithm by myself.
+- The purpose of the exercise is to create the Quicksort algorithm.